Maria Domenica Di Benedetto: Book

-With Elena De Santis, Di Benedetto is the coauthor of the book Observability of Hybrid Dynamical Systems (Now Publishers, 2016).
+With Elena De Santis, Di Benedetto is the coauthor of the book Observability of Hybrid Dynamical Systems (Springer, 2023).

 Recognition

 Di Benedetto was named an IEEE Fellow in the class of 2002, affiliated with the IEEE Control Systems Society, "for contributions to the theory of nonlinear and hybrid control system design".
 She was named a Fellow of the International Federation of Automatic Control in 2019, "for contributions to nonlinear and hybrid system theory and leadership in control research and education".